azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 ![MV Architecture Multiple Aggregate Root Models](/images/mv-pattern-json-2.jpeg)

 >> You don't need an aggregate model per view.
-The aggregate models are based on the bounded context of the application.
+The aggregate models are based on the bounded context of the application and not on the number of screens in an app.

-Let's take a look at what I mean by Aggregate Root.
+This pattern was discussed in Apple's WWDC video [Data Essentials in SwiftUI](https://developer.apple.com/videos/play/wwdc2020/10040/).

-The main purpose of an Aggregate Root Model is to allow access to the entities/models under a certain bounded context.
+The main purpose of an aggregate root model is to allow access to the entities/models under a certain bounded context.
 The bounded context is determine by the business domain.
-In the figure below, you can see different Aggregate Root models for an e-commerce application.
+In the figure below, you can see different aggregate root models for an e-commerce application.

 ![MV Architecture Client/Server App](/images/mv-pattern-json-3.jpeg)

-Each Aggregate Root will be responsible for performing actions on the models that comes under their umbrella.
-The Inventory model will allow you to access products, product categories, adding new products, removing products etc.
+Each aggregate root model will be responsible for performing actions on the models that comes under their context.
+The Inventory model will allow you to access products, product categories, adding new products, removing products, updating products, searching etc.

+>> Aggregate root models can also communicate with each other to access entities that are not under their context.
+For example: A Shipping root model can access the Customer Management root model to find the information about a particular customer.

-For our small application, we will only be working with a single Aggregate Root Model.
+For our small application, we will only be working with a single aggregate root model, larger apps can have multiple root models.

 ## Implementing the Aggregate Root Model

-In Apple's documentation they have used different names for their model.
-This includes Model, FoodTruckModel, FrutaModel etc. I believe the model name should be based on the bounded context.
-For an e-commerce app your aggregate model might be Catalog, Payment, Shipping, Inventory etc. Each aggregate model will allow you to access the entities controlled by the root.
+In Apple's documentation they have used different names for their models.
+This includes **Model**, **FoodTruckModel**, **FrutaModel** etc. I believe the model name should be based on the bounded context.
+For an e-commerce app your aggregate root model might be Catalog, Payment, Shipping, Inventory etc. Each aggregate model will allow you to access the entities controlled by the root.

-For the sake of simplicity, I am calling my model "Model".
+For the sake of simplicity, I am calling my model **Model**.
 The basic implementation is shown below:

 ```swift
 @MainActor